A Soyuz 7K-OK spacecraft is being preapred for flight. RussianSpaceWeb.com archive

 A 7K-TM version of the Soyuz spacecraft designed for a joint mission with a US Apollo spacecraft.
 Copyright © 2011 Anatoly Zak

-The Soyuz TM spacecraft photographed by the Shuttle crew at the docking port of the Mir space station.
+The Soyuz TM spacecraft photographed by a Shuttle crew at the docking port of the Mir space station.
 Credit: NASA

-The Soyuz TMA-2 spacecraft docked to the International Space Station.
+The Soyuz TMA-2 spacecraft docked at the International Space Station.
 Credit: NASA

 A simulator of the Soyuz TM spacecraft used for cosmonaut training.
 Copyright © 2000 Anatoly Zak

 The longest serving manned spacecraft in the world, the Soyuz was originally conceived in Sergei Korolev's OKB-1 design bureau for the Soviet effort to explore the Moon at the beginning of the 1960s.
 However, long after the Moon race was over, the Soyuz continued ferrying Russian crews to the Salyut and Almaz orbital stations, as well as it performed several solo flights and the historic docking with the US Apollo spacecraft in 1975.

 The origin of the Soyuz spacecraft

 Unlike one-man Vostok spacecraft, the three-seat Soyuz would be able to conduct active maneuvering, orbital rendezvous and docking.
 These features were all necessary for a flight around the Moon and for lunar expedition itself.
 In the early scenario of "circumlunar" flight, the Soyuz would be actually a three-part spacecraft assembled in the low-Earth orbit from components delivered by separate launch vehicles.
 The 7K spacecraft would carry the crew, while the 9K propulsion stage would be fueled by 11K tankers.
 The manned 7K vehicle was to be equipped with S5.35 propulsion system, while S5.36 and S3.37 would propel the 9K and 11K vehicles.